paradise-fi/divine/doc/manual/using.md

 ### Controlling the Execution Environment

-Programs in DIVINE are running in environment provided by [DiOS](#dios), DIVINE's operating system and by DIVINE runtime libraries (including C and C++ standard libraries and `pthreads`).
-Behavior of this runtime can be configured using the `-o` option.
-To get list of options, run `divine info program.c`:
+Programs in DIVINE run in an environment provided by [DiOS](#dios), DIVINE's operating system, and by runtime libraries (including C and C++ standard libraries and `pthreads`).
+The behaviour of this runtime can be configured using the `-o` option.
+To get the list of options, run `divine info program.c`:

 ```
 $ divine info program.c